aryxs3m/laravel-hoas/README.md

 #### Switches

-You can add `onTurnOn` and `onTurnOff` functions to your switch implementation, as seen in the example above.
+You can add `onTurnOn` and `onTurnOff` functions to your switch class, as seen in the example above.
-These functions will be invoked when the state changes from Home Assistant.
+These functions will be called when the state changed from Home Assistant.

 On switches, you can also use the `isTurnedOn` static function anywhere in your application: